valkey-io/valkey-glide/.github/DEVELOPER.md

 -   `OS`: The operating system of the host.
 -   `RUNNER`: The GitHub runner to use.
--   `TARGET`: The target environment.
+-   `TARGET`: The target environment as defined in Rust.
+To see a list of available targets, run `rustup target list`.
--   `run`: Specifies which language workflows should use this host configuration, always means run on each workflow trigger.
+-   `run`: Specifies which language workflows should use this host configuration.
+The value `always` indicates that the configuration should be used for every workflow trigger.

 #### Supported Languages Version (supported-languages-version.json)